Eduardo-Pavan/gettingandcleaningdata/Codebook.md

 Codebook:
-#train_data - Data from the train folder already considering subject and activity label
+</br>train_data - Data from the train folder already considering subject and activity label
 #test_data - Data from the test folder already considering subject and activity label
 #F_names - Field Names extracted from the Features file
 #Compl_data - Consolidated data from test and train folders, with fields renamed using F_names